 Here, you’ll see a unique Japanese preparation where the turnips are first simmered and then served in a savory meat sauce.
 The dish is presented as if the turnips are rooted in the soil, reminding us of nature’s bounty.
 It is a delightful side that my family enjoys during this time of year.
 I hope you’d give it a try too!

 What are Japanese Turnips?

 Japanese turnips, also called Tokyo turnips, have a mild, fresh taste, with hints of nutty, sweet, earthy flavors.
-Named Kabu (かぶ) in Japanese, these they are a white variety of Japanese turnip (see all the varieties here).
+Named Kabu (かぶ) in Japanese, they are a white variety of Japanese turnips (see all the varieties here).

 The golf ball-sized turnips can be enjoyed both raw and cooked.
 When served raw, you can feature them in cool side dishes.
 For example, in salads with crisp lettuce.
 They’re also great pickled.

 When simmered or cooked in soup or stew, they become tender, buttery, and slightly spicy and taste like a cross between a radish and a turnip.

 Typically, Japanese turnips are sold with bright leafy greens attached on top.
 They are edible and nutritious and can be prepared just like any other greens.
 I always use them to make Furikake rice seasonings (swap the daikon leaves with turnip leaves in this recipe) or simply add in miso soup.
 The crisp stems of turnip greens have a crisp texture and add vibrant color to the soup.